NDevTK/writeups/_posts/2023-08-18-extensions.md

 # Playstation password reset tokens leak (Not reported, Alesandro can't repo)
 **URL:** <https://www.playstation.com/>

-Playstation password reset emails use a insecure `http://` link As `http://click.txn-email.account.sony.com/` HAS to be loaded over `http:` this uses `exacttarget.com` a email analytics service by salesforce.
+Playstation password reset emails use a insecure `http://` link as `http://click.txn-email.account.sony.com/` has to be loaded over `http:` this uses `exacttarget.com` a email analytics service by salesforce.
 "Having worked with ExactTarget before SF acquisition, I can confirm it's a piece of crap enterprise software." ~ Alesandro Ortiz

 Both resets done from the same playstation login page: